 You may love your new car and want to keep it.
 But trust us, you won’t love your new finance deal.
 Return the car, find a dealership you can trust, and get approved for a fair deal.

-If you’re currently browsing the car market and found this article helpful, read our post about avoiding defective “lemon” cars.
+If you found this article helpful, read our post about avoiding defective “lemon” cars.
 It offers practical, step-by-step advice on buying a pre-owned vehicle you can depend on.